Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Aloe Vera Cool Down Gel.

-Aloe vera is a stop‑go remedy for calming sunburn inflamed skin or minor heat rash.
-Polysaccharides flavonoids and vitamins in the plant gel soothe inflammation encourage repair and stimulate a cooling effect.
+Aloe vera is a stop‑go remedy for calming sunburned, inflamed skin or minor heat rash.
+Polysaccharides, flavonoids, and vitamins in the plant gel soothe inflammation, on repair, and stimulate a cooling effect.

 How to prepare?